alangpierce/sucrase/README.md

 ### Performance improvements

-* Fork the Babylon lexer and simplify it to the essentials of what's needed for this project, with a focus on performance.
+* Simplify the Babylon fork to the essentials of what's needed for this project, with a focus on performance.
 * Rewrite the code to be valid [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), which will allow it to be compiled to wasm and hopefully improve performance even more.
 * Explore the idea of a JIT to optimize the various token patterns that need to be matched as part of code transformation.
-* Explore more optimizations, like reducing the number of passes.
+* Explore more ad-hoc optimizations, like reducing the number of passes, avoiding any unneeded work, and rewriting slow spots.

 ### Correctness and stability